 - Inspect for any other defects.
 It may not be raining when you look, but a faulty wiper blade is never a pleasant surprise during a sudden downpour.

-If you share an automobile with a family member who’s a foot taller than you, it’s important for everyone to remember to make correct adjustments every time.
-Teach teens to adjust the mirrors and seat position for every trip, no matter how short it will be.
-Make it a habit for yourself, too, so you won’t make a costly mistake.
+If you share an automobile with a family member who’s a foot taller than you, it’s important for everyone to remember to make individual adjustments each time.
+Show teens how to adjust the mirrors and seat position for every trip, no matter how short it will be.
+Make it a habit for yourself, too, especially in those instances when the car is packed high (say, on moving day), or as the seasons change and clothes and shoes get bulkier.

-How you adjust to the life changes outside of the vehicle is up to you.
-Just remember—it’s okay just to be a regular parent if trying to be a super-parent will make you or your teens less safe behind the wheel.
-If you lead by example, your children will probably grow up to be safe drivers as well.
+How you adjust to life’s changes outside of the vehicle is up to you.
+Just remember, that if you lead by example and drive safely, your children will probably grow up to be safe drivers as well.

 Ready to find the perfect tires?